 No. In Slovakia we have approximately 1,400 active judges.
 It si difficult to say an accurate number of judges due to defective source data as well as because of the fact that some judges may have temporarily interrupted the exercise of the judgeship.

-HCO are “higher court officials” who assist judges and are allowed to issue ceartain types of judicial decrees.
+HCO are “higher court officials” who assist judges and are allowed to issue ceartain types of judgements.
 All in all there is more than 1 000 of them.
-However, as the Ministry does not hav any list of higher court officials, they were identified as people issuing judicial decrees, and at the same time were not in the list of judges provided by the Ministry of Justice.
+However, as the Ministry does not hav any list of higher court officials, they were identified as people issuing judgements, and at the same time were not in the list of judges provided by the Ministry of Justice.
 Consequently they were labelled as “probably HCO”.

 Judges do not have information about their previous occupations in their profiles.
 We are aware of that.
 Judges' profiles include only information about the current, possibly the last occupation.
 Wll we have the capacity we would like to find the way how to map their activities at previous occupations.